mike-fabian/ibus-typing-booster/content/docs/user/index.md

 special symbols and in that case you don’t need a dictionary.

 ## More advanced options {#more-advanced-options}

-This chapter explains more advanced options how to adapt the behaviour and the look and feel of ibus-typing-booster to your preferences.
+This chapter explains more advanced options for adapting the behaviour and look and feel of ibus-typing-booster to your preferences.

 ### Enable suggestions by a key {#enable-suggestions-by-a-key}